bobbrowning/sudsjs/README.md

 To go straight to the administration area:  http://localhost:3000/admin.
 You will be asked to log in.
 The demonstration user with wide powers is demo@demo.demo password demo.

 Alternative logins are
-* gladys@loman.demo password: gladys, permission: purchasing;
+* gladys@demo.demo password: demo, permission: purchasing;
-* howard@wagner.com password howard, permission: General manager
+* howard@demo.com password demo, permission: General manager
-* willy@loman.com password willy, permission: sales
+* willy@demo.com password demo, permission: sales

 # Stop and start the application: